News / news

 Will the government inform past and present pupils and their families —whose data may be processed to create this store — of their rights, and about who will have access to what data about them to build it, or use it later?

-Families don’t send their children to be turned into data products, and of those 1,004 parents Survation polled in 2018, 69% didn’t know a national pupil database even existed at all, never mind that they are in it or how to exercise their connected legal rights.
+Families don’t send their children to school to be turned into data products, and of those 1,004 parents Survation polled in 2018, 69% didn’t know a national pupil database even existed at all, never mind that they are in it or how to exercise their connected legal rights.

 We will want to see more information about what is planned here for this “data store” and hope government engages soon and widely with the sector and civil society.